 Editor's Note About Sponsored Content

-This content was paid for by Aquabot and produced in collaboration with Swim University (The Ace Media Group, LLC.).
+This content was paid for by Aquabot and produced by Swim University (Ace Media, LLC.).
 Our editorial is in no way influenced.
 In fact, we only reach out and work with sponsors we trust and recommend.
 The goal of paid content on Swim University is, first and foremost, to be useful.

 Spend Less Time Cleaning and More Time Swimming